python-effect/effect-examples/README.md

 ## http

-The `http` directory contains a very simple `HTTPRequest` intent and performers using common HTTP client libraries:
+The [`http`](http) directory contains a very simple `HTTPRequest` intent and performers using common HTTP client libraries:
 [requests](http://warehouse.python.org/project/requests/) and
 [treq](https://warehouse.python.org/project/treq/).

-treq is a Twisted-based library, showing that Effect can be used (along the additional [txeffect](https://github.com/python-effect/txeffect) package) to write generic code that can use either Twisted-based asynchronous IO or normal blocking IO.
+treq is a Twisted-based library, showing that Effect can be used (with the additional [txeffect](https://github.com/python-effect/txeffect) package) to write generic code that can use either Twisted-based asynchronous IO or normal blocking IO.
 Other asynchronous frameworks (such as Python 3's ``asyncio``)